 As of December 27, 2016, the Company failed to meet certain financial covenants under its credit facility agreement with Citizens Bank, N.A. (f/k/a RBS Citizens, N.A.) ("Citizens Bank"), and on January 31, 2017, it failed to make its then required \$5.0 million principal payment.
 The Company is, therefore, in default under the terms of the agreement.
-Such default also constitutes an event of default under the Company's subordinated debt agreement and precludes the Company from paying principal and interest on such subordinated debt.
+Such default also constitutes an event of default under the Company's subordinated debt agreement with Great Western Bank and precludes the Company from paying principal and interest on such subordinated debt.
 Therefore, the Company has classified all debt as current.
 On April 28, 2017, the Company entered into a forbearance agreement with Citizens Bank pursuant to which Citizens Bank agreed for a specified period of time to forbear from exercising its rights and remedies under the credit agreement, the other loan documents and applicable law.
 During the forbearance period, which continued through October 2, 2017, the Company agreed (a) to provide Citizens Bank with certain budget deliverables, (b) to take specified steps to enable payoff of the development line of credit, including raising \$7.0 million of new capital, and (c) to comply with certain financial covenants.
 Scheduled principal and interest were required to be paid on the term loan and revolver during the forbearance period.
 Interest as of April 28, 2017 accrued on the development line of credit and was to be paid along with the principal at the end of the forbearance period.
 On June 5, 2017, in accordance with the terms and conditions of the forbearance agreement with Citizens Bank, the Company engaged Lincoln Partners Advisors LLC to act as the Company's exclusive financial advisor in connection with the Company's pursuit of new equity and/or debt financing.
 During the forbearance period, the Company was unable to successfully consummate a financing transaction and did not pay off the principal or interest associated with the development line of credit, which resulted in the termination of the forbearance agreement.
 The Company continued to pay principal and interest on its other outstanding debt with Citizens Bank through and including the March 31, 2018 payment.
-However, during the second quarter of 2018, the Company deferred all three monthly interest payments as well as the quarterly principal payment due on the term loan and revolving line of credit.
-Although the Company made the July 2018 interest payment on the term loan and revolving line of credit, depending upon its future cash flows, the Company may defer additional principal and/or interest payments.
-Although Citizens Bank understands this to be the case, such arrangement is not documented in the form of a forbearance agreement and Citizens Bank has reserved its rights, among other things, to accelerate and demand payment of the loans and other obligations.
+Although the Company made its monthly interest payment for October 2018, as of the date of this filing it has deferred five of the last seven interest payments as well as the two quarterly principal payments due since March 31, 2018 on the term loan and revolving line of credit.
+Depending upon its future cash flows, the Company may defer additional principal and/or interest payments.
+Such deferrals are not documented in the form of a forbearance agreement.
+In October 2018, Citizens Bank again provided the Company notice that it has reserved its rights, among other things, to accelerate and demand payment of the loans and other obligations.
 As of the filing of this report, due to the existing and continuing events of default, Citizens Bank may exercise its rights under the credit agreement without notice.
+In October 2018, the Company also received notice of default and reservation of rights from Great Western Bank, which may exercise its rights relative to our subordinated debt without notice.